bojanmilevski/confie/README.md

   when you reinstall your system.
 - Ability to make time-based backups.
 This marks your repos with a timestamp.
 - Differently named backups for a single preset.
-- Except the configuration files, no other files are required for cronie to work.
+- Except the configuration files, no other files are required for `confie` to work.
 - Integrates with `cronie`.

-Here is a list of what `cronie` does not do:
+Here is a list of what `confie` does not do:

 - The need of special configuration, metadata or cache files.
 - Enforce a certain VCS.